The Economic Indicators The Fed Is Watching

 - Watch the PCE indicator for any signs of approaching or exceeding the 2% mark.

-Here's an overall look at some of the indicators and levels that Fed will be looking at to determine when the next hike will come.
+Here's an overall look at some of the indicators and levels that Fed will be looking at to determine when the next hike will come:

-For 2017, the market will be watching to see if the Fed turns dovish again leading up to the March meeting as they did last year.
+For 2017, the market will be watching to see if the Fed turns dovish again leading up to the March meeting as it did last year.
 If you recall, China growth concerns took center stage and derailed the Fed's plan to hike in Q1, and then came the Brexit referendum forcing the Fed to hold off again in the summer.

-If you're curious as to whether the markets will trade off any rate hikes or changes in policy leading to dovishness, here's my chart from S&P 500 in 2016 with an overlay of Fed actions:
+If you're curious as to whether the markets will trade off any rate hikes or changes in policy leading to dovishness, here's my chart from the S&P 500 in 2016 with an overlay of Fed actions:

 Although no two years of market action are identical, investors will be watching the Fed at each meeting this year for any indications or hints of a replay of the early-to-mid 2016 dovishness.